 The 68 mile long Paw Paw River Water Trail begins in the Village of Paw Paw in Van Buren County.
 There are two impoundments (Briggs Pond and Maple Lake) in the village above the dam which can be paddled.
 The river portion of the water trail begins immediately below the Maple Lake Dam.
 The Paw Paw River then winds its way 66 miles through a large, wildlife rich floodplain forest corridor through Van Buren and Berrien Counties.

+ATTENTION: No water trail maintenance has been done yet in 2018.
+Expect to encounter fallen trees and other obstructions.
+Individual water trail segment information will be updated as maintenance occurs on some, but not all trail segments throughout the summer.
 You can follow the pathway clearing progress on Facebook.
 Please understand that we do our best to keep this information updated, but the river is always changing and logs may fall and/or move downstream creating new obstacles.

-Please be sure to check the weather forecast and up-to-date river flow conditions on the USGS webpage.
+Please be sure to check the weather forecast and up-to-date river flow conditions on the USGS web page.
 Click Here for an Important Note about SAFETY, LIABILITY AND PADDLING ETIQUETTE.
-Also check out the weather and safety information webpage on this site for more information about responsible paddling.
+Also check out the weather and safety information web page on this site for more information about responsible paddling.

 Most important, help us keep the Paw Paw River a beautiful, wild and thriving floodplain forest eco-system.
 Pack out ALL your trash and consider taking along a trash bag and picking up any trash you encounter along the river.